CHI-3/mysql-json-java/README.md

 mysql-json-java

 ## Overview
-sample code for json format data from mysql
+sample code for using json format data from mysql

 ## Requirement
 - Java 11